ErwanDL/compojure/README.md

 ## Language features

-More features will be added once a first working
+More features will be added once a first working compiler for the initial set of features is achieved.

 -   [x] Integer literals and variables
 -   [x] Integer arithmetic